Everything you need to know about salary sacrifice schemes

 What are the advantages of salary sacrifice for employers?

-There are loads of advantages of salary sacrifice for employers.
+There are loads of advantages of EV salary sacrifice for employers.
 These can be:

 - Reduced National Insurance Contributions.
 As salary sacrifice is a voluntary agreement between employer and employee, National Insurance contributions are not paid on the amount of salary sacrificed.
 This means savings for the employer, especially if they have a large number of employees enrolled in salary sacrifice schemes.